 There's never been a better time to be your own boss.
 Really.
 But the freelance life does present some challenges on the benefits and insurance front.

 With so many people opting to strike out on their own, though, some professional groups — like the New York State Bar Association and the Public Relations Society of America — are setting up systems to make it a little easier for the entrepreneurial-minded, offering group health insurance and, in some cases, retirement funds.
 Similarly, the Freelancer's Union has arranged health, dental, disability and liability insurances (among others) for members.
-And the popular workforce management service WorkMarket offers health insurance options as well, via insurance broker Stride (the service that's also used by Uber and Etsy).
+And the popular workforce management service WorkMarket offers health insurance options as well.

 "A great insurance broker is worth their weight in gold," said Cherie Gary, a marketing and public relations professional, in an interview.

-Gary said she has put that financial professional to good use in her 15 years as a freelancer — and never so much as in the past few years with the advent of the Affordable Care Act.
-Initially, she says, she had a typical preferred provider organization (PPO) health plan.
-In 2016, she was forced to move to an HMO, due to policy changes from her insurer.
+Gary said she has put that financial professional to good use in her 15 years as a freelancer — and never so much as in the past few years with the ongoing changes in health care regulations.

 "For the first time, health care is becoming a real challenge," she said.